bpaskin/MQ-ACE-zCX/README.md

 ---

-Make sure to download the MQ Client as mentioned in the Dockerfile.ace
+- Make sure to download the MQ Client as mentioned in the Dockerfile.ace
+- CONNAME in MQSC files will need to be updated for target system

 ---